rust-lang/rfcs/text/0000-floating-point-additional-precision.md

-However, standards-compliant implementations of operations on floating-point values can and do *already* vary slightly by platform, sufficiently so to produce different binary results; in particular, floating-point operations in Rust can already produce more precise results depending on target platform and optimization level.
+However, standards-compliant implementations of operations on floating-point values can and do *already* vary slightly by platform, sufficiently so to produce different binary results; in particular, floating-point operations in Rust can already produce more precise results depending on target platform, optimization level, the target's libm library, and the version of the target libm.
 As with that existing behavior, this proposal can never make results *less* accurate, it can only make results *more* accurate.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives